-Significantly differences were found among all the genotypes and their lots for vigour parameters. the test weight (1000-seed wt.) ranged from 1.367g to 1.467g whereas seed density ranged between 1.193 to 1.293.
+Significant differences were found among all the genotypes and their lots for vigour parameters. the test weight (1000-seed wt.) ranged from 1.367g to 1.467g, whereas seed density ranged between 1.193 to 1.293.
 Statistical analysis indicated significant differences among varieties and lots.
-On mean basis, the genotype RMT-351 low seed weight and high density whereas genotype RMT-303 followed by genotype NRCSS-AM-1 recorded high test weight and low seed density.
-Moreover, both these characters were not found significantly associated with each other indicating that it was not necessary that bold seeds have high density.
-The mean values of these physical parameters were found higher in fresh seed-lots (L1) as compared to one year old seed-lots (L2) of the genotype studied.
+On a mean basis, the genotype RMT-351 had low seed weight and high density, whereas genotype RMT-303, followed by genotype NRCSS-AM-1 recorded high test weight and low seed density.
+Moreover, both these characters were not found significantly associated with each other, indicating that it was not necessary that bold seeds have high density.
+The mean values of these physical parameters were found to be higher in fresh seed lots (L1) as compared to one-year-old lots (L2) of the genotype studied.
 It may also be due to ageing in ambient storage and environmental conditions prevailing at the time of seed development and maturation of the crop in respective seasons.
-Similar findings were reported in lettuce (Smith et al., 1973), in berseem and clover (Delanais, 1980), in soyabean (Verma and Ram, 1989) and in coriander (Kumar, 2007).
+Similar findings were reported in lettuce (Smith et al., 1973), in berseem and clover (Delanais, 1980), in soybean (Verma and Ram, 1989) and in coriander (Kumar, 2007).

-Among physiological parameters, the standard germination is the most widely used test for assessment of seed quality, seed vigour potential and planting value of different seed-lots/varieties.
-The standard germination ranged from 71.33 to 82.00 percent.
+Among physiological parameters, the standard germination is the most widely used test for assessment of seed quality, seed vigour potential and planting value of different seed lots/varieties.
+The standard germination ranged from 71.33 to 82.00 per cent.
 Significant differences were observed within genotypes and lots.
-The genotypes RMT-305 followed by NRCSS-AM-1 and RMT-351 exhibited maximum and minimum germination, respectively.
-Obviously, a little decline in germination (4.33%) was observed in one year old seed-lot (L2, 74.00%) in comparison to the fresh harvested seed-lot (L1, 78.00%).
-Similar results were reported in Indian mustard (Verma et al., 2003), turnip (Khan et al., 2005) and coriander (Desraj, 2002; kumar, 2007 and 2010).
+The genotypes RMT-305, followed by NRCSS-AM-1 and RMT-351, exhibited maximum and minimum germination, respectively.
+A little decline in germination (4.33%) was observed in one-year-old seed lot (L2, 74.00%) in comparison to the fresh harvested seed lot (L1, 78.00%).
+Similar results were reported in Indian mustard (Verma et al., 2003), turnip (Khan et al., 2005) and coriander (Desraj, 2002; Kumar, 2007 and 2010).